Vancouver Island

 Two naval rifled muzzle-loading guns were located here.
 During WWII two searchlight positions were located at nearby Clover Point.

-¤ NOTES: The Esquimalt Naval Base and its defences were under British control from 1848 - 1905.
+¤ NOTES: The Esquimalt Naval Base and Dockyard (established in 1855) and its defences were under British control until 1906.
 A submarine mine field was planted in Esquimalt Harbour from 1900 - 1905.
-Additional WWII gun positions were located at Jordan River (two 25-pounders) and at Otter Point (two 25-pounders), both west of Sooke.
 Trial Island was to have a three-gun 7.5-inch battery in WWII, but it was never built.
 Several batteries of the C.A.
 Defences of Victoria - Esquimalt were considered part of the joint US - Canadian Harbor Defenses of Juan de Fuca Strait.
 They were as follows: Christopher Point Battery, Mary Hill Battery, Albert Head Battery, and Macaulay Point Battery.

 Songhees Indian Fort